pguyot/AtomVM/doc/src/atomvm-tooling.md

     INFO [74] AtomVM: Exited with return: ok
     INFO [78] AtomVM: AtomVM application terminated.
 Going to sleep forever ...

-#### Raspberry Pico
+#### Raspberry Pi Pico and Pico 2

-To generate a Raspberry Pico uf2 file from an AtomVM AVM file and flash it to an rp2040 device, use the `pico_flash` target in the `atomvm` namespace.
+To generate a Raspberry Pi Pico uf2 file from an AtomVM AVM file and flash it to an Pico or Pico 2 device, use the `pico_flash` target in the `atomvm` namespace.

 For example: